Response to Kent Hovind Video - Bird Evolution

 I also have to point out the error in thinking that archaeopteryx perched.
 The consensus is that archaeopteryx didn't have a rear facing toe, and so couldn't perch.
 In fact, it doesn't appear to have been arboreal at all, but rather a fully terrestrial animal.

 And one more note to keep in mind in these discussions - archaeopteryx may not even have been a bird, depending on what the definition of 'bird' turns out to be, and pending more fossils to fill in the details of early bird evolution.
-It was definitely closely related, but it may have evolved flight independently from the lineage that led to modern birds.
+It was definitely closely related, but it may have evolved flight or gliding independently from the lineage that led to modern birds.

 Archaeopteryx means 'ancient wing', and he had claws on his wings.
 Well, that's kind of unusual, okay, but twelve birds today have claws on their wings.
 The swan, the ibis, the hoatzin.
 Well, several birds have claws.